mue8010/mue8010/README.md

  - I'm working on Data Analytics as a data scientist and technical product owner.
  - I've created apps using Python, was an end-user querying data using MYSQL, and process automation.
  - My other work includes data visualizations & audit end-user analytics using R/Python.
- - Rochester Institute of Technology 2019 (RIT) - Bachelors (Industrial & Systems Eng.) & Masters (Eng.
-Management).
+ - Rochester Institute of Technology 2019 (RIT) - Bachelor (Industrial & Systems Eng.) & Master (Eng.
+Management) Degrees.

-In school, I built a [portfolio website](https://sites.google.com/g.rit.edu/mickey/) using Google Sites, a low/no-code solution, similar to that of a wordpress.
+In school, I built a [portfolio website](https://sites.google.com/g.rit.edu/mickey/) using Google Sites, a low/no-code solution, similar to that of WordPress.

 [![Mickey's GitHub stats](https://github-readme-stats.vercel.app/api?username=mue8010)](https://github.com/mue8010/github-readme-stats)